AdobeDocs/workfront.zh-Hant/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

  <tr>
    <td role="rowheader"><p>Adobe Workfront platform</p></td>
    <td>
-<p>Your organization's instance of Workfront must be onboarded to the Adobe Unified Experience to be able to access all the capabilities of Workfront Planning.</p>
+<p>Your organization's instance of Workfront must be onboarded to the Adobe Unified Experience to be able to access Workfront Planning.</p>
 <p>For more information, see <a href="/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/adobe-unified-experience.md">Adobe Unified Experience for Workfront</a>. </p>
    </td>
    </tr>